chaos-mesh/chaos-mesh/website/versioned_docs/version-0.9.0/user_guides/io_chaos.md

 > **Note:**
 >
-> The value of the annotation in the above examples, `chaos-tikv` is the name filed in your injection config.
+> The value of the annotation in the above examples, `chaos-tikv` is the name field in your injection config.

 ### Start a chaos experiment